 Things to Do At Home With Your Children

-Add some math to your child's TV time
+Add to your child's mental math skills

 In order to continue safety here at Benefield, please help us at home.
 As students return to the building, please remember to assess your child each morning for wellness.